-Join Richard Harrington for an in-depth discussion in this video Using Flexible Program mode, part of Up and Running with the Nikon D600 and D610.
+Join Richard Harrington for an in-depth discussion in this video Using Flexible Program mode, part of Learning the Nikon D600 and D610.

 - While Program Mode sets the shutter speed…and aperture automatically, Flexible Program Mode…gives you a bit more influence.…You could try different combinations of shutter speed…and aperture by rotating the main Command dial.…Each of these combinations will give you a proper…exposure, but you can influence shutter speed…and aperture to control the motion blur or depth of field.…Rotate the dial to the right for larger apertures,…lower F stops.…This will blur the background details.…It'll also use a fast shutter speed,…which can help freeze motion.…